timburr1/timburr1.github.io/_posts/2025-06-24-surveillance-self-defense.md

 * Audit your apps and permissions
 * Think before you click or share

-Security isn't a checklist item, but a series of habits.
-With just a little bit of work, you can make yourself a difficult target.
+Security is a set of habits, not something that you do one time and it's done.
+But with just a little bit of work, you can make yourself a sufficiently difficult target that most bad actors will leave you alone.

+## More Resources:

 [EFF Surveillance Self-Defense](https://ssd.eff.org/)